cmusser/vpnd/README.md

 `param_name: value`

 ### Key Generation
-1. Use the `keypair` program to create a public/private keypair and the resulting public key to the operator of the peer system
+1. Use the `keypair` program (included with the distribution) to create a public/private keypair and give the resulting public key to the operator of the peer system.
 2. Get the peer's public key.
 3. In the configuration file, specify the following parameters:
 		- `local_sk` the locally generate secret key.